Mo-AH/final_assignment/README.md

 -----------------------
 ### manual_node

-This is the node that allows the user to control the robot with the keyboard, with the `teleop_twist_keyboard` console.
+This is the node that allows the user to control the robot with the keyboard, via `teleop_twist_keyboard`, runned in another console.

 In the standard manual mode, it simply publishes velocities as received, so the user can even go straight to an obstacle.

 In the manual mode with collision assistant, it receives velocities and laser scan ranges, which are checked to see if the user is going in a direction where there are obstacles more near than a certain threshold (0.8).
 In this case, it set the velocity (linear/angular) pointing to the obstacle to 0.